Apple Developer Certificate vs Enterprise Certificate

 What Is an Apple Developer Certificate?

 This device-specificity is actually a feature for sideloaders.
-Because each certificate is tied to specific UDIDs, Apple has limited reason to mass-revoke it.
+Because each certificate is tied to specific UDIDs, Apple has limited reason to mass-revoke it based on how many people are using it — the number is bounded by design.
+If your certificate gets revoked (which is rare with normal use), it affects only you, not thousands of strangers.

 What Is an Enterprise Certificate?